Do I need a CFO?

 5 Signs Your Company Needs a CFO

-- You are not getting your numbers fast enough or you can't rely on them.
-You are lacking key data and information that allows you to make better decisions.
+1. You are not getting your numbers fast enough and you can't rely on them.
+You are lacking key data points and information that will allow you to make better decisions.

 If you’re still uncertain whether you need to hire a full-time CFO, or are concerned you don't have the financial resources to do so, you could benefit from enlisting a part-time or fractional (small amount of time) CFO on a trial or even permanent basis.
 There are many firms (including Verbeckassociates.com) that provide these services for small and medium-sized businesses.